marwahaha/bay/_posts/2022-02-08-the-sk-model-i.md

 [//]: # (<img src="{{ "/assets/img/content/post-example/Banner.jpg" | absolute_url }}" alt="bay" class="post-pic"/>)
 <br />
 The goal of this post is to introduce the _Sherrington-Kirkpatrick_ model, which is the canonical starting point in Spin-Glass Theory.
 This model (along with a slightly generalized family) is one of the first models for which the infamous _Parisi-Variational Principle_ was (formally) proven to be true.
 It is also a model that instigated the introduction of many other concepts via the _Replica-Symmetry Breaking_ ansatzen such as _Ultrametricity_, the _TAP Equations_, and the _Ghirlanda-Guerra Identities_.
-It is the prototypical model of a **Mean-Field Spin Glass** and has recently had algorithmic implications, which in conjunction with the growing body of work on the _Overlap-Gap Property_ have shed light on the average-case complexity of a large family of optimization problems[^1].
+It is the prototypical model of a <strong>Mean-Field Spin Glass</strong> and has recently had algorithmic implications, which in conjunction with the growing body of work on the _Overlap-Gap Property_ have shed light on the average-case complexity of a large family of optimization problems[^1].

 <br />